fisayoadabs/Finished-Projects/README.md

 # Finished-Projects

-# school_data.py
+school_data.py
-# OLUWAFISAYO ADABS
-# A terminal-based application to process and plot data based on given user input and provided csv files.
+A terminal-based application to process and plot data based on given user input and provided csv files.